ibm-cloud-docs/Registry/registry_images_.md

 If you want to restore a deleted image, you can list the contents of the trash by running the [`ibmcloud cr trash-list`](/docs/Registry?topic=Registry-containerregcli#bx_cr_trash_list) command and restore a selected image by running the [`ibmcloud cr image-restore`](/docs/Registry?topic=Registry-containerregcli#bx_cr_image_restore) command.
 {: tip}

+You can't delete images from the trash.
+Images are stored in the trash for 30 days.
+You are not billed for any images that are in the trash.
+{: note}

 Where multiple tags exist for the same image digest within a repository, the [`ibmcloud cr image-rm`](/docs/Registry?topic=Registry-containerregcli#bx_cr_image_rm) command removes the underlying image and all its tags.
 If the same image exists in a different repository or namespace, the copy of the image is not removed.
 If you want to remove a tag from an image and make sure that the underlying image and any other tags remain in place, see [Removing tags from images in your private repository](#registry_images_untag) command.
 {: tip}